LibraryCarpentry/lc-marcedit/episodes/03-working-with-MARC-files.md

 You can adjust the number of records displayed per 'page' through the MarcEditor preferences which can be accessed through the Edit → Preferences menu option from the MarcEditor, or through the 'Settings' icon on the opening screen of MarcEdit.

-Within the MarcEditor preferences you can adjust the font and font size within the MarcEditor.
+Within the MarcEditor preferences, you can adjust the font and font size within the MarcEditor.
 You can also set your character encoding defaults.
 If you navigate to File Associations within the Preferences window, you can select Associate (`*.mrc`) files with the MarcBreaker and Associate (`*.mrk`) files with the MarcEditor.
 Setting these file associations will make it easy to break `.mrc` files and edit `.mrk` files.

 If you change your preferences for the MarcEditor, the tool used to work with MARC data, you can always go back to the default settings.